-I partner with student athletes and parents to help student athletes equip themselves to be the highest functioning version of themselves during practice and during games.
-On the court and off the court.
+I partner with student-athletes and parents to help young people equip themselves to be the highest-functioning version of themselves during practice and during games.
+On and off the court or the field of play.
 I want students to learn to embrace the quest for being the best in a way that is empowering and healthy, and in a way that puts athletes in a position to do their best and to know that they’ve done all they could to excel.

-If you know and understand the current climate of competitive youth sports, you know that it can become toxic and hurtful to ourselves as parents and to our student athletes.
-I enjoy teaching students and parents how to navigate through this culture in a way that makes you stronger and more capable.
+If you know and understand the current climate of competitive youth sports, you know it can become toxic and hurtful to ourselves as parents and to our student-athletes.
+I enjoy teaching students and parents how to navigate this culture in a way that makes them stronger and more capable.

-Does your student athlete practice one way, and play in another way?
-Has their love of the game diminished and become a chore?
+Does your student-athlete practice one way and play another way?
+Has his or her love of the game diminished and become a chore?
 Do you find yourself wondering if this is all worth it?
-Are the mental expectations and emotional needs of your student athlete getting the best of him or her?
+Are the mental expectations and emotional needs of your student-athlete getting the best of him or her?
 Do you often hear your child’s self-talk move to “I can’t” and “I’ll never” or worse?
-It’s possible that the stress which has the potential to motivate them is holding your student back instead.
-Your child can learn to turn this around, accessing a healthy perspective so he or she can enjoy playing in their sport to his or her fullest capacity.
+It’s possible the stress which has the potential to motivate them is holding your child back instead.
+Your child can learn to turn this around, accessing a healthy perspective so he or she can enjoy competing to his or her fullest capacity.